Tips for Capturing the Beauty of Red Rock Country

 Stormy weather almost always results in great photos.
 Our vast panoramic views are truly spectacular when a sunbeam bursts out of a cloud.
 In addition, the color of sandstone can really intensify when it is wet.

 Island in the Sky District of Canyonlands National Park & Dead Horse Point State Park

 Low sun angles at sunrise and sunset add tremendous color and depth to the views from the Island in the Sky.
 Because of the vast distances seen at the overlooks, morning views often have calm atmospheric conditions and thus have less haze than late day views.
-Scattered clouds, and the shadows that they cast, can also add depth to any image and passing storms often provide extremely dramatic lighting.
+Scattered clouds, and the shadows that they cast, can also add depth to any image.
+Passing storms often provide extremely dramatic lighting as well.

 Arches National Park